 4. FTM-7250DR FTM-7250 Original Yaesu Dual Band

-It’s a good Yaesu ham radio that has many features including CTCSS, DCS, DSQ, DTMF, AlphaNumeric, Auto Mode Select, NOAA weather transmissions, and an emergency weather alert feature for more severe conditions.
+Overall, it’s a good Yaesu ham radio that has many features including 200 memory channels, CTCSS, DCS, DSQ, DTMF, AlphaNumeric, Auto Mode Select, NOAA weather transmissions, and an emergency weather alert feature for more severe conditions.

 5. Icom IC-2730A Dual Band VHF/UHF 50W Mobile Radio Transceiver